Fojla-Rabbi/Some-Good-Problems/README.md

 ## Dividing the Problem into Cases

-Actually it is the most optimal way to <b>tackle a complex problem</b>.
+Actually it is the most optimal way to **tackle a complex problem**.
 The solution will be longer but it will be easier to implement and debug.
 Also there is a very <b>less chance to make mistakes</b> and get it wrong.
              ---  [sahaun](https://codeforces.com/profile/sahaun) bhai

 <details>